purplebricks/pat/docs/hello-world-dotnetcore.md

 Now that we have a fully functional handler in place, we need to hook up the infrastructure to support it.

-Setting up a new subscriber without dependency resolution is entirely possible, but not recommended.
-Instead create a new method `private static ServiceProvider InitialiseIoC()` in this we need to create the dependency configuration for our subscriber.
+> Note: Setting up a new subscriber without dependency resolution is entirely possible, but not recommended.

+In `Program.cs` create a new method `private static ServiceProvider InitialiseIoC()` in this we need to create the dependency configuration for our subscriber.
 For this example we can use:

 ```
 var subscriberConfiguration = new SubscriberConfiguration